 DangerMan: How did that play out?

-Michelle: Originally it was supposed be two members of 13th Legionnaires as opposing generals.
+Michelle: Originally it was supposed to be two members of 13th Legionnaires as opposing generals.
 I ended up as a general.

 DangerMan: How’s that?

 Michelle: Our team captain Joe “Outcast” Perez picked the two generals for the game.
-Joe made me one of the opposing generals without telling the other general, who was of course my fellow team member, Crash.
+Joe made me one of the opposing generals without telling the other general, who was, of course, my fellow team member, Crash.

 Joe held off until just before the game.
 He announced it just before the game started to mess with Crash.
 On hearing this, some of my players defected to Crash’s team.
-Basically the guys they had playing for me didn’t seem to back me up as some left before the game started.
+Basically, the guys they had playing for me didn’t seem to back me up as some left before the game started.
 So they had me at the beginning of the day.